 The AHAC will review and approve proposed amendments to this Housing Plan before any such updates become effective.
-It is the duty of the Housing Program Manager to allocate and utilize all housing funds and other assets in a manner consistent to the Housing Plan.
-The Housing Program Manager is tasked with the responsibility to monitor and report the use of the housing funds on an annual basis.
+It is the duty of the Housing Program Manager to allocate and utilize all housing funds and other assets in a manner consistent with the Housing Plan.
+The Housing Program Manager is tasked with the responsibility to monitor and report on the use of the housing funds on an annual basis.
+An annual updated Housing Plan will be prepared and submitted to the BoCC as needed via a written report or oral presentation by the Housing Program Manager and/or designee by the last regular BoCC meeting in September.